openconnectivity/IOTivity-Lite-setup/Readme.md

 Where:
   - Router = home router, with Wifi Access point to connect the Android device
-    - The IP network should be IPv6 capable and have multicast enabled.
+    - The IP network should be IPv6 capable and have CoAP multicast enabled.
   - (Linux)PC/RaspberryPi = is the device that is being used to build the OCF server
   - Android Device = device used to run the OCF Client (OTGC):